zooniverse/front-end-monorepo/packages/lib-react-components/src/StatusMessage/README.md

 - ❗️ Error
 - ⚠️ Warning

+## Props

+Main properties:

+- `text` (string or node): the text to display.
+If no text is provided, nothing is displayed.
+- `type` (string): one of "success", "error", or "warning".
+(Or "" (empty string) if you want to specify "no type".)
+Type determines the icon and colour of the status message.
+If no type is provided, nothing is displayed.

+Optional properties:

+- `width`, `height`, `margin`, `pad`: standard Grommet dimension/layout props can be used, but maybe don't?
+- Other Grommet Box-compatible props will be passed into the Status Message's container.

 ## Accessibility

 - A Status Message uses `role="status"`, which by definition makes it a "live region".